 Senior speeches at the 1888 Maine State College graduation.

-After working one year in New Jersey, Nathaniel Wilson moved to Reno, Nevada, and taught at Nevada State, later the University of Nevada.
+After completing his postgraduate work in chemistry at Cornell, Nathaniel Wilson moved to Reno, Nevada, and taught at Nevada State, later the University of Nevada.
 Over the course of the next fifty years, Nathaniel Wilson became a beloved citizen in Reno as an educator, author, civic leader, and business owner.
 He was a rugged individualist who succeeded in the aforementioned fields because he believed in the dignity and worth of hard, honest work.
 And, from all indications, Nathaniel Wilson was a great man, a humanitarian.
 He was poised and authentic, and he exhibited a soundness of good judgement and a steady fidelity in all of his professional endeavors, undergirded by an inborn grace and depth of human feeling in dealing with his students, colleagues, business associates, and the citizens of Reno.
 And, to be honest, to do both is an accomplishment.
 Consequently, he had a far-reaching effect in always working for, and ultimately achieving, the greater good for the University of Nevada, the city of Reno, and his business, The N.E.
 Wilson Drug Company.
 He contributed to the welfare of so many people that he established a positive, enduring public image, acclaim even, and it was authentic.
 If truth be known, in my view, Nathaniel E. Wilson unswervingly lived up to our conventional fraternal wisdom, our shaping fraternal wisdom, that we always embracingly claim we believe in as Omega Mu Fijis: persistence and determination.
 These two words comprise the beautiful historic arc of our fraternal success at the University of Maine.
 They are simple, wise words, and we are unwilling to give up in believing in them.
 Broadly speaking, time and again, these bedrock fraternal words of courage that demand work and effort have produced outstanding accomplishments in our brotherhood, whether as undergraduate or graduate brothers.
 Single-mindedly, as Omega Mu Fijis, we would not have it any other way, and we are better off for it.
 Quite simply, we do not give up, and with faithfulness, patience, and good work we continue into our 147th fraternal year because there is no alternative, and there never will be an alternative way.

 University of Nevada